Costeaux French Bakery sues county, state over fees paid during pandemic

 “It’s offensive and tone-deaf for these entities to enforce these rules and charge fees for licenses and permits these businesses couldn’t use,” Brian Kabateck, a Southern California attorney representing Costeaux French Bakery and other restaurants around the state, said in a press statement accompanying the lawsuit.

-“California’s restaurant owners are struggling to pay their bills and keep workers employed,” according to the 28-page complaint, filed April 9 in Sonoma County County Superior Court.
-“Nearly 70% of California’s restaurant owners are at risk of being evicted from their property as the bills pile up, including fees, taxes, and other charges levied by the same government entities that are restricting the restaurants’ ability to fully operate.”

-The Healdsburg bakery has roots in town stretching back to the early 1920s.
+The Healdsburg bakery has roots in town going back to the early 1920s.
 Will Seppi, a second-generation family owner, agreed to serve as a lead plaintiff in the local case.
-He has not returned calls for comment over the past week.
+He has not returned calls for comment over the past week, but has previously been outspoken about the damage the pandemic has wrought on his business, spurring dozens of staff layoffs.

-The bakery is represented by Brian Kabateck of Kabateck LLP, a Los Angeles-based firm that filed similar lawsuits in six other counties — Contra Costa, Santa Clara, Monterey, San Bernardino, Riverside and Placer — in recent days.
+The bakery is represented by Kabateck’s Los Angeles-based firm, which filed similar lawsuits in six other counties — Contra Costa, Santa Clara, Monterey, San Bernardino, Riverside and Placer — in recent days.
 The wave of suits follows similar cases in San Diego, Orange, San Francisco, Sacramento and Los Angeles counties filed in January.

-“We view this as significant government overreach,” Kabateck said in a press release on Monday.
+“We view this as significant government overreach,” Kabateck said in the statement.

 The lawsuit itself may spur the counties to reimburse business owners for fees without going to court, Kabateck said in an interview last week.
 “We’re still hoping these counties do the right thing,” he said.

 The bakery is seeking unspecified damages of more than $25,000, according to the lawsuit.
-Kabateck does not know a specified amount of damages for the Sonoma County lawsuit, he said on Monday.
-However, the total statewide figure for how much businesses may have paid in the contested fees are in the tens of million of dollars, if not more than $100 million, he said.
+In total among the various lawsuits, plaintiffs are seeking reimbursement of fees that are in the tens of millions of dollars, if not more than $100 million, Kabateck said.

 The county’s Department of Health Services has offered permitting extensions and a wide range of other services to minimize the impact on local businesses, including restaurants, during the pandemic, he said.